This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Many people don’t.

-When some people find out just what a large cent is, they are likely to do a double-take, as they can’t imagine having to carry too many around in their pocket!
+When some find out what a large cent is, they are likely to do a double-take, as they can’t imagine having to carry too many of these coins around in their pocket!

 What Are Large Cents?

 In 1793, among the very first coins the United States Mint ever struck was a one-cent coin.

 But the pennies of yesterday were not like the pennies of today.